-The cryptocurrency market has risen sharply over the past few years and the surge in demand of cryptocurrencies, along with increasing cases of coins getting stolen, made it necessary for the market to innovate and find new ways for the users to protect their digital assets.
+The cryptocurrency market has risen sharply over the past few years and the surge in demand for cryptocurrencies, along with increasing cases of coins getting stolen, made it necessary for the market to innovate and find new ways for the users to protect their digital assets.
 This is where crypto wallets come into the picture.
-In this detailed article on best cryptocurrency wallets in 2021, we will tell you about the meaning of a cryptocurrency wallet, different types of software wallets being used nowadays, how they work, key points to remember when choosing them, their pros & cons and the best ones available in 2021.
+In this detailed article on the best cryptocurrency wallets in 2022, we will tell you about the meaning of a cryptocurrency wallet, different types of software wallets being used nowadays, how they work, key points to remember when choosing them, their pros & cons and the best ones available in 2022.

 The present-day crypto marketplace is inundated with all kinds of crypto wallets, with each one marketed as the best.
 This article will shortlist some of the best cryptocurrency wallets available in the market today, based on several factors, including security, customer reviews and cost.
 You can go through them below, along with their corresponding features and benefits.

 A cryptocurrency wallet can be termed as a hardware device, a software program, an online platform or a piece of paper that enables you to easily store private and public keys associated with cryptocurrencies.